Carolista/LC-A5-prep-2/README.md

 Part 2 of prep for graded assignment 5 in LaunchCode's WebDev unit - the DOM

-The YouTube link to the live session will be available by 10pm or so on 10/24/20.
+Recording of live session held on 10/24/20: https://youtu.be/9qCaM5dJXRU

 Students - FORK this to your own account and then clone down to your local machine.